FIRST-Robotics-Competition/FTA-Notepad/docs/Apple_Silicon_Dev_Setup.md

 #### Install UTM tools (optional)

-Assuming you selected "Install UTM guest tools", likely windows will autostart the UTM tools installer once you get into Windows.
+Assuming you selected "Install UTM guest tools", likely Windows will autostart the UTM tools installer once you get into the OS.
 If not, check your E: drive and click the installer application within.
 The UTM guest tools make things like copy and pasting and altering your screen resolution much easier.

 # 2. Install SQL Server